 This course covers the writing, research, planning and problem solving necessary to provide media service for a non-profit client.
-Offered every 2 years.
-3 credits.

 CM 315 Social Media

 This course explores the historical and societal influences on the development of social media through conceptual and practical applications.